crypto-com/thaler-docs/docs/getting-started/genesis.md

   - `"council_nodes"`:
     The initial validator set.
     - `"keypackage"`:
-      The public information that other nodes can use for key agreement.
+      The public information that other nodes can use for key agreement, see [this](https://github.com/mlswg/mls-protocol/blob/master/draft-ietf-mls-protocol.md#key-packages) for further details.
   - `"distribution`:
     The initial distribution and bonding state of the tokens.
   - `"network_params"`: